pnp/List-Formatting/samples/generic-start-flow/README.md

-# Formatting an item when a date column is before or after today's date
+# Creating a link to launch a Flow

 ## Summary
 This example provides a link/button to start a workflow based on the current item.